 PLEASE READ: If you need to download Reading Power instructions & forms, click on the links in the gray box.
 Check out the frequently asked questions section and there is a link to the Donation Page.
 Can’t find what you need?
 Email your Reading Power School Chair (contact information at the bottom of this page).
-3,2,1 “Blast Off with Reading Power!”
+“Fire up with Reading Power!”

 - Jan 15th – Reading Power packets distributed to each student at school